U.S. Route 422

-The segmented nature of US 422 violates American Association of State Highway and Transportation Officials (AASHTO) numbering conventions, as two separate roadways traditionally do not carry the same route number.
-However, the two sections of US 422 are connected by US 22 and US 322, allowing them to carry the same designation.

 In downtown Cleveland, the western terminus of the western segment of US 422 is at US 6, US 20, US 42, and State Route 3 (SR 3) in Cleveland's Public Square, while the eastern terminus of the western segment is at an interchange with US 219 near Ebensburg.
-In Hershey, the eastern segment of US 422 begins at an interchange with US 322 and Pennsylvania Route 39 (PA 39), while the eastern terminus of the eastern segment is at an interchange with US 202 near King of Prussia.
+In Hershey, the eastern segment of US 422 begins at an interchange with US 322 and Pennsylvania Route 39 (PA 39), while the eastern terminus of the eastern segment is at an interchange with US 202 and I-76 near King of Prussia.
 US 422 is named the Benjamin Franklin Highway in Pennsylvania in honor of Benjamin Franklin.

-Originally, US 422 was routed along existing roads, but much of the route now runs along purpose-built alignments.
+Numbering and gap

+The segmented nature of US 422 violates American Association of State Highway and Transportation Officials (AASHTO) numbering conventions, representing the only gap in a U.S. route not involving the Canada–United States border or Yellowstone National Park.
+At the creation of the U.S. Highway system, AASHTO proposed the present western segment as the full length of US 422, while Pennsylvania wanted it to stretch across the state as part of a proposed Philadelphia–Omaha "Ben Franklin Highway" – including the Philadelphia–Reading road, which AASHTO had proposed to be a part of US 120.
+AASHTO questioned this request and noted that it would not renumber the longer US 22 from Reading to Ebensburg to create a continuous route; Pennsylvania assented to the two disconnected segments, and they were approved.